Allocation Assist

 What counts as Category 2 CME?

-How do I submit my CME records before licence renewal?
+How do I submit my CME records before license renewal?

 Each regulatory authority has an online platform, such as Sheryan for DHA, through which you can submit your CME records.
-You can check requirements and upload scanned copies of certificates.
-Be sure to make sure that you meet the CME requirements in good time for your licence renewal.
+You can check the requirements and upload scanned copies of certificates.
+Be sure to make sure that you meet the CME requirements in time for your license renewal.

 References: